dgraph-io/badger/README.md

 There are multiple workarounds during iteration:

+1. Use `Item::ValueCopy` instead of `Item::Value` when retrieving value.
 1. Set `Prefetch` to true.
 Badger would then copy over the value and release the file lock immediately.
-2. When `Prefetch` is false, don't call `Item::Value` and do a pure key-only iteration.
+1. When `Prefetch` is false, don't call `Item::Value` and do a pure key-only iteration.
 This might be useful if you just want to delete a lot of keys.
-3. Do the writes in a separate transaction after the reads.
+1. Do the writes in a separate transaction after the reads.

 - **My writes are really slow.
 Why?**